robinren03/robinren03.github.io/_pages/about.md

 - Tsinghua University
   - Bachelor of Engineering in Computer Science and Technology, Aug 2019 to Jun 2023.
-  - Bachelor of Economics in Economic and Finance, Oct 2021 to Jun 2023.
+  - Bachelor of Economics in Economics and Finance, Oct 2021 to Jun 2023.

 - Cornell University
    - Exchange Student, Electrical and Computer Engineering, Jan 2022 to May 2022.